gabrielaalfaro07/Europe-Travel-Website-html-css-js/README.md

 ## Deployment Steps

-1. Clone the website repository and deploy the website locally within a Docker container, then upload the image to Google Cloud.
-2. Ensure the website is publicly accessible by setting up a Kubernetes Deployment and Service, and connecting it through a Load Balancer.
+--Clone the Website Repository and Prepare for Docker Deployment--

+-Clone the repository locally.
+Create a Dockerfile (if it doesn’t exist) and build a Docker image of the website.
-3. Push the Docker image to Google Container Registry.
+Push the Docker Image to Google Container Registry

+-Authenticate with GCP.
+Push the built Docker image to GCR.
+This step ensures the image is stored securely in the cloud and is ready for GKE deployment.
+Set Up Kubernetes Deployment and Service Locally

-4. Deploy the website using GKE and expose it via a Load Balancer.
+-Write Kubernetes YAML manifests (e.g., deployment.yaml, service.yaml) for deploying the website and exposing it via a LoadBalancer.
+Deploy the Website on Google Kubernetes Engine (GKE)

+-Create a GKE cluster in Google Cloud.
+Apply the Kubernetes manifests (kubectl apply -f deployment.yaml) to deploy the website.
+This will create pods, a deployment, and a LoadBalancer to expose the service.
+Ensure the Website is Publicly Accessible

+-Verify that the Load Balancer works correctly and the service is publicly accessible.
+Test the website using the external IP or domain name assigned to the Load Balancer.

 ## Authors